foldedtoad/dwm1001/README.md

 ```

 ### Console Messages (JLink RTT Console)
-If you are developing on a Linux or OSX system and have installled the JLink package, then you can use the `rtt.sh` script to start console instance.
+If you are developing on a Linux or OSX system and have installled the JLink package, then you can use the `rtt.sh` script (in the root directory) to start console instance.
 Something like the `rtt.sh` script may be possible on Windows, but it has not be tried.
+Be sure to follow the directions displayed when `rtt.sh` starts: `h`, `r`, `g` in the JLinkExe shell.

 If you have RTT message support and started, then you should see the following